-"You ought to decide yourself, Elizabeth Ivanovna," said the man.
-"Come tomorrow at seven o'clock."
+[&]quot;You ought to decide yourself, Elizabeth Ivanovna," said the man.

+[&]quot;Come to-morrow at seven o'clock."

-"Tomorrow?" said Elizabeth slowly, as if undecided.
+[&]quot;To-morrow?" said Elizabeth slowly, as if undecided.

 "She is frightened of Alena Ivanovna," cried the wife, a brisk little woman.
 "You are like a little child, Elizabeth Ivanovna, and she's not your own sister, but a stepsister.
 She has too much her own way."